toUpperCase78/tiobe-index-ratings/README.md

 * `Ada` (since March 2025)

 ## Headlines

+### November 2025: Is C# going to surpass Java for the first time in history?

+Until recently, nobody could beat the growth figures of Python.
+But now, Python seems to have plateaued.
+Instead of Python, programming language C# is now the fastest rising language.
+If C# can keep this pace, it might even become the TIOBE programming language of the year 2025.
+How did C# achieve this?
+Java and C# are battling for a long time in the same areas.
+Right now it seems like C# has removed every reason why not to use C# instead of Java: it is cross platform nowadays, it is open source and it contains all new language features a developer wants.
+While the financial world is still dominated by Java, all other terrains show equal shares between Java and C#.
+Besides this, Microsoft is going strong and C# is still their most backed programming language.
+Interesting note: C# has never been higher than Java in the TIOBE index.
+Currently the difference between the two rivals is less than 1%.
+There are exciting times ahead of us.
+Is C# going to surpass Java for the first time in the TIOBE index history? _(Paul Jensen - Chief Executive Officer)_

 ### October 2025: The fierce battle for the second place in the TIOBE Index